 If You Want to Ride the Train

-For a completely different perspective, you can ride the train through the Maeklong Railway Market.
-Afterward, get off, and watch the train leave through the market as you stand on the sidelines, and then catch a train back to Bangkok later that day.
+For a completely different perspective, ride the train through the Maeklong Railway Market.
+Afterward, get off, watch the train leave the market as you stand on the sidelines, and then catch a train back to Bangkok later that day.

 Your best option is to catch the train departing from the Wongwian Yai Station in Bangkok at 6:45 am on the Maeklong Line.
 You’ll take a 1-hour ride to the Mahachai Station, get off, and then cross the river on a ferry from the Mahachai Pier to the Tha Chalom Pier.